eliasmagn/postmarketOS_kiauh/concept.md

 - Normalizing Moonraker's Debian-centric dependency manifests so apk-based systems transparently reuse and translate the same requirements without aborting the install flow.
 - Replacing upstream-only installers with apk-aware shims when necessary so features like KlipperScreen's X11 session remain first-class citizens alongside the newer Wayland presets.
 - Detecting the active init system and routing all service lifecycle operations through a shared abstraction so that both systemd and OpenRC hosts behave identically.
-- Surfacing mobile-shell aware launch presets and display heuristics so touch-friendly environments (Phosh, Plasma Mobile, etc.) get a usable KlipperScreen session without manual environment plumbing.
+- Surfacing mobile-shell aware launch presets and display heuristics so touch-friendly environments (Phosh, Plasma Mobile, Sxmo, etc.) get a usable KlipperScreen session without manual environment plumbing.
 - Sequencing installer prompts so Wayland-specific choices only surface after the user opts into the Wayland backend, keeping the X11-first flow streamlined while preserving the option to revisit presets later.
 - Adapting KlipperScreen autostart to the surrounding shell—desktop environments receive `.desktop` launchers while console-only OpenRC systems get login hooks that wait for Moonraker before spawning the UI.
 - Defaulting installers to the minimum viable dependency footprint and offering optional extras as explicit opt-ins so mobile deployments stay lightweight.